valory-xyz/open-autonomy/docs/questions-and-answers.md

 ## Definitions

 <details><summary>What is an Autonomous Service?</summary>
 An Autonomous Service is a decentralized service that runs off-chain and provides functionalities to objects living on-chain.
-Autonomous Services are outside the purview and control of a single authority, and can be be designed for a variety of purposes, including acting as a decentralized oracle for smart contracts, or executing complex investing strategies that cannot be easily encoded on-chain.
+Autonomous Services are outside the purview and control of a single authority, and can be designed for a variety of purposes, including acting as a decentralized oracle for smart contracts, or executing complex investing strategies that cannot be easily encoded on-chain.
 </details>

 <details><summary>What is an Agent Service?</summary>